-5 Spring Trends Women Over 50 Can't Wait to Try
+5 Spring Trends Over-50 Style Influencers Can't Wait to Try

 Navigating a new season of runway looks takes a discerning sensibility.
 You have to know what works for you, which trends are worth buying into, and how to make them your own.
 This sort of sartorial wisdom tends to come with age.
 Women in their 50s, 60s and older look at spring trends differently than their younger counterparts.